VersaliXis/mvx-winter-challenges/README.md

 The staker is still the owner of the staking position, so he is still the only allowed to call `claimRewards` but rewards will be sent the new address.

 ### Proof
-A proof of is accessible here: [`./staking-sc/staking-sc.abi.json`](https://github.com/VersaliXis/mvx-winter-challenges/blob/main/staking-sc/output/staking-sc.abi.json)
+A proof is accessible here: [`./staking-sc/staking-sc.abi.json`](https://github.com/VersaliXis/mvx-winter-challenges/blob/main/staking-sc/output/staking-sc.abi.json)
 You can check sample transactions here: [`./output/15d.md`](https://github.com/VersaliXis/mvx-winter-challenges/blob/main/output/15d.md)

 ---

 # 📅 14 December
 - ## Claim SNOW rewards
 ### Use